Lesterpaintstheworld/terminal-velocity/key_deliverables_and_requirements.md

 7. **Quality Assurance**:
    - Regular reviews and revisions should be conducted to ensure clarity and coherence in the narrative.
    - Feedback loops should be established to refine character interactions and plot developments.

+## Implicit Requirements
+- The narrative should reflect the complexities of AI integration into society.
+- Character interactions must highlight the ethical dilemmas faced by both humans and AI.
+- The world-building should provide a realistic backdrop for the technological advancements depicted.
+- The pacing of the narrative should maintain reader engagement through strategic emotional beats.

 1. **Narrative Structure**:
    - The novel should be structured into distinct acts and chapters, ensuring a coherent flow of the storyline.